Year 3/4

 Where does our food come from?

-Throughout this unit children will learn to identify that different foods grow in different biomes, explain which food has the most significant negative impact on the environment, consider changes people can make to reduce the negative impacts of food production and many other learning outcomes.
+Throughout this unit children will learn to identify that different foods grow in different biomes, explain which food has the most significant negative impact on the environment and consider changes people can make to reduce the negative impacts of food production.

 Spelling